split-brain/funstructor/doc/help.md

 Obviously, you can't see opponent's cards.

-This is your editor where you can put some code, we call it **board**
+This is your editor where you can put your cards, we call it a **board**

 <img src="https://github.com/clojurecup2014/funstructor/blob/master/doc/img/tutorial/board.png"
      width="600"